Team488/Alt/README.md

 ---

 # Alt Framework
-TDLR: Alt Framework is a Python framework for running concurrent tasks ("Agents") in their own processes with built-in monitoring, resource creation, and easy extensibility.
+TDLR: **Alt** is a Python framework for running concurrent tasks ("Agents") in their own processes with built-in monitoring, resource creation, and easy extensibility.

-Welcome to the **Alt Framework** GitHub repository!
+Welcome to the **Alt** GitHub repository!
 This project was designed to accelerate Python development, especially when handling multiple concurrent tasks.
 Inspired by our team's name, *The Matrix*, Alt is a matrix-themed framework that allows you to easily define "Agents"—entities that execute long-running tasks.
 Each Agent automatically receives its own resources, complete with built-in logging and monitoring.
 Additionaly, each agent gets its own process thread——The GIL wont slow down multiple agents running concurrently.

 Thanks to the included extension packages, you can add new functionality to your Agents in just minutes.